Steps to Follow for the Federal Direct Loan Program

 - Log in with your FSA ID Username and Password

-- Click on Loan Entrance Counseling
+- Under Get a Loan click on Loan Entrance Counseling

 - Start under "I am an Undergraduate Student"